cognitect-labs/aws-api/README.md

         com.cognitect.aws/s3        {:mvn/version "871.2.42.14"}}}
 ```

-* See [latest releases](latest-releases.edn) for a listing of the latest releases of
+See [latest releases](latest-releases.edn) for a listing of the latest releases of
 `api`, `endpoints`, and all supported services.

+aws-api is compatible with Java 8+, and Clojure 1.11+.

 ### explore!